-We have adopted a clawback policy relating to recovery of certain performance-based compensation in the event of an accounting restatement by the Company due to material noncompliance with any financial reporting requirement under U.S. federal securities laws resulting at least in part from the willful fraud, dishonesty, or recklessness of one of the Company's executive officers in the performance of his or her duties to the Company.
-Under this policy, the Company would be entitled to seek recovery of the portion of performance-based compensation paid to our executive officers that would not have been earned had the Company's restated financial statements been used in the determination of the amount of performance-based compensation originally awarded.
+In October 2023, the Company adopted a new clawback policy to comply with the SEC requirements and Nasdaq listing standards, superseding the Company's pre-existing policy.
+The policy applies to performance-based compensation received (as such term is defined in the policy) after October 2, 2023.
+The clawback policy provides for the recovery of certain performance-based compensation in the event of any accounting restatement by the Company due to material noncompliance with any financial reporting requirement under U.S. federal securities laws.
+Under this policy, the Company must seek to recover the portion of performance-based compensation paid to our current or former executive officers that would not have been earned had the Company's restated financial statements been used in the determination of the amount of performance-based compensation originally awarded.
 This policy includes a three-year look back period.
-The Company anticipates revising its policy in 2023 to comply with anticipated Nasdaq listing standards to implement recent SEC rulemaking on clawback policies.